- Trimester 1 - 6 January 2020

-- Possess current and in-depth knowledge of relevant behavioural, biological and health sciences and OHS legislative frameworks.
+- Current and in-depth knowledge of relevant behavioural, biological and health sciences and OHS legislative frameworks.

-- Competently apply professional knowledge and high level skills to assess risk and manage implementation of risk control strategies that optimise workplace EOHS.
+- Competently applied professional knowledge and high level skills to assess risk and manage implementation of risk control strategies that optimise workplace EOHS.

-- Demonstrate the ability to work independently or as part of a multi-disciplinary EOHS team.
+- Demonstrated the ability to work independently or as part of a multi-disciplinary EOHS team.

-- Communicate effectively with individuals, communities and EOHS teams to promote EOHS and the profession using written, spoken and/or technological modes.
+- Communicated effectively with individuals, communities and EOHS teams to promote EOHS and the profession using written, spoken and/or technological modes.

-- Demonstrate the skills to be lifelong learners in personal and/or professional development.
+- Demonstrated the skills to be lifelong learners in personal and/or professional development.

-- Demonstrate a commitment to ethical action and social responsibility as EOHS professionals.
+- Demonstrated a commitment to ethical action and social responsibility as EOHS professionals.